dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 * Scoped services aren't directly or indirectly injected into singletons.
 * Transient services aren't directly or indirectly injected into singletons or scoped services.

 The root service provider is created when <xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionContainerBuilderExtensions.BuildServiceProvider*> is called.
-The root service provider's lifetime corresponds to the app/server's lifetime when the provider starts with the app and is disposed when the app shuts down.
+The root service provider's lifetime corresponds to the app's lifetime when the provider starts with the app and is disposed when the app shuts down.

 Scoped services are disposed by the container that created them.
-If a scoped service is created in the root container, the service's lifetime is effectively promoted to singleton because it's only disposed by the root container when app/server is shut down.
+If a scoped service is created in the root container, the service's lifetime is effectively promoted to singleton because it's only disposed by the root container when app is shut down.
 Validating service scopes catches these situations when `BuildServiceProvider` is called.

 For more information, see [Scope validation](xref:fundamentals/host/web-host#scope-validation).